Cichlid Tank Basics

 The Golden Rule: Choose Your Cichlid Path First

 Never build the tank and then pick the fish.
-Different groups have completely different needs.
+Different groups have completely different needs — including water chemistry, which is one of the most commonly overlooked factors.

 Main Beginner-Friendly Paths